ShiveshM/GolemFlavor/docs/source/statistics.rst

 :math:`\cos^4\theta_{13}`, :math:`\sin^2\theta_{23}` and :math:`\delta`.
 You
 can see an example on this in action in the :doc:`examples` notebooks.

-This also needs to be considered in the case of a flavour composition measurement using sampling techniques in a Bayesian approach.
+This also needs to be considered in the case of a flavor composition measurement using sampling techniques in a Bayesian approach.
 In this case, the posterior of the measured composition :math:`f_{\alpha,\oplus}` is sampled over as the parameters of interest.
 Here, the effective number of parameters can be reduced from three to two due to the requirement :math:`\sum_\alpha f_{\alpha,\oplus}=1`.
-Therefore, the prior on these two parameters must be determined by Haar measure of the flavour composition volume element, :math:`\text{d} f_{e,\oplus}\wedge\text{d} f_{\mu,\oplus}\wedge\text{d}
+Therefore, the prior on these two parameters must be determined by Haar measure of the flavor composition volume element, :math:`\text{d} f_{e,\oplus}\wedge\text{d} f_{\mu,\oplus}\wedge\text{d}
 f_{\tau,\oplus}`.
-The following *flavour angles* parameterisation is found to be sufficient:
+The following *flavor angles* parameterization is found to be sufficient:

 .. math::